faultline/faultline/docs/migration_v0_to_v1.md

 If you are using faultline v0 now, please choice migration method.

-## 1. Create new faultline v1 stack and copy data
+## a.
+Create new faultline v1 stack and copy data

 ```sh
 $ AWS_PROFILE=XXxxXXX npm run deploy